 American Heirloom Grape Varieties

-In 1870, Concord was modified into the Diamond variety that is ideal for white grape juice to counter the typical purple Concord juice.
-Niagara are another white Concord variety that came not much later than Diamond.
+In 1870, Concord was modified into the Diamond variety that is ideal for a white grape juice to counter the typical purple Concord juice.
+Niagara is another white Concord variety that came not much later than Diamond.

 In the mid-1920s, Golden Muscat was introduced – a light grape that grows will in arbor structures.
 Muscats are wine grapes, originators of Moscato.

 Much more like the grapes we are used to buying, European grapes are popular table grapes.
 Vinis vinifera needs a long, warm climate in order to fruit.
 If you can accommodate them, they are a treat to grow.

 Muscat of Alexandria was introduced in the early 1900s as table and raisin grapes, sometimes used for wine as well.
 Although they need the long growing season of European grapes, they will not do well in a desert environment.